 Things started to crank up when Mr Cycling arrived: Daniel Mangeas.
 I have only to hear his mellifluous tones rattling off some obscure rider’s palmares to feel at peace.
 The race’s patron, and event’s first winner, Raymond Poulidor, was also there looking extremely spritely and a glowing advert for the health benefits of cycling.
 Even Tricky, Dicky Virenque showed up and lent Daniel a hand.

 Luckily for the riders, the weather is much improved on the last couple of weeks.
 Indeed, it was positively balmy.
-As the peloton approached the final circuit which it was to ride around five times, the seven man breakaway had splintered into a 2-3-2 formation with the front two looking as if they might just manage to hang on, and they did.
+As the peloton approached the final five-loop circuit, the seven man breakaway had splintered into a 2-3-2 formation with the front two looking as if they might just manage to hang on, and they did.
 I just love it when a breakaway succeeds.
 Kinda restores one’s belief in the philosophy of having a go.

 Not having a camera with me, or indeed my cameraman, I skipped the podium to head for home.
 As I approached my car, the same policemen advised me the road was still closed but that he’d let me know as soon as it was open.
 Not only did he let me know, he stood in the road and stopped the traffic, before ushering me out in front of two Astana vehicles who followed me back as far as the turn off to Draguignan.